anms23/aspose-imaging-probe/howto_rotate_image.md

 {% gist aspose-com-gists/7ee37a401e37790396ad9f4cde87d446 rotate-image.cs %}

-For a full list of available rotating types please see the following [link](https://reference.aspose.com/imaging/net/aspose.imaging/rotatefliptype/).
+For a full list of available rotating types please see the link to the [rotate and flip types parameters](https://reference.aspose.com/imaging/net/aspose.imaging/rotatefliptype/) descriptions.

 The second type is rotating for an arbitrary choice angle.
 The rotation angle value could be positive if a rotation is clockwise or negative for the opposite direction.
 In this case, the size of the original image could be changed after rotating the image, so you have to specify `Resize proportionally` boolean parameter to indicate should the resulting image resized proportionally or not.
 Additionally, you could specify the background color to fill empty corners of the rotated image.